Holiday Detection

 Premature corrosion of a coated substrate is often caused by coating failures or damage.
 Coatings are applied to substrates to prevent corrosion, reduce abrasion, and minimise product contamination.
 The level of coating continuity required depends on the specific service conditions.
 In order to achieve long-term durability, it is crucial to apply and test a continuous coating.

 Small discontinuities in coatings are often difficult to detect with the naked eye, which is why a holiday detection test is conducted.
 This test helps identify flaws in the coating.
-Some of the main types of coating flaws and discontinuities include:
+Some of the main types of coating flaws and discontinuities include:- Runs and sags

 When the coating is not applied adequately, leaving areas of the substrate exposed or with low film thickness.